Security overview

 This content was last updated in May 2024, and represents the status quo as of the time it was written.

 At Debricked, security is a top priority.
-Debricked customers trust us with their software dependency data, and we take this responsibility seriously.
+The customers trust us with their software dependency data, and Debricked takes this responsibility seriously.

-The task of handling data securely is based on trust, and we take several measures to earn this trust.
-This includes securing data at rest and in transit, being transparent in how we read repository information, separating pods, and running a vulnerability disclosure program.
+The task of handling data securely is based on trust, and Debricked takes several measures to earn this trust.
+This includes securing data at rest and in transit, being transparent in how Debricked reads repository information, separating pods, and running a vulnerability disclosure program.

-This document serves to answer and clarify some questions that we often get from customers on how and where we process their data.
+This document serves to answer and clarify some questions that are received from customers on how and where their data is processed.

 Debricked reads dependency information from your source code manager and matches the dependencies with our vulnerability, license, and health database.
-The results can be viewed in your CI/CD using the Debricked web application.
+You can view the results in the CI/CD pipeline using the Debricked web application.

 All data is transmitted in encrypted form to the database and the web application, using TLS 1.2 or higher, with ciphersuites supporting forward secrecy.
 When accessing the web application through a browser, HSTS (HTTP Strict Transport Security) with preload is used to ensure that no data is ever transmitted unencrypted.
 All communication with third-party services is also encrypted.

-Debricked collects customer data from your source code manager, e.g., GitHub or GitLab.
+Debricked collects customer data from your source code manager such as GitHub or GitLab.
 Debricked provides a GitHub app for simplicity of use, giving Debricked read and write access to the repository.
 The read access is required for reading metadata and dependency information.
 The write access is required to create pull requests for fixing vulnerabilities.

 Debricked also provides a CLI (Command Line Interface), both standalone and embedded in a Docker image.
 The Docker image can access the repository as part of the CI/CD.
-In this way, Debricked will not get read permission to your complete repository.
+Debricked will not get read permission to your complete repository.

 Additionally, Debricked supports file fingerprinting for detection of dependencies.
 Here, Debricked uploads and saves the name, path, and size of a file, together with a hash of the file content.
 The files themselves are never uploaded or saved on Debricked servers.